Neurological diseases associated with skin signs include:

 - Bilateral vestibular schwannomas (seen on CT or MRI imaging)

-- Schwannomas of spinal cord, cranial and peripheral nerves
+- Schwannomas of the spinal cord, cranial and peripheral nerves

 - Hearing loss